EciStg/order-placement/probe/README.md

 ## Technical Overview

-Each API or Application MUST support two HTTP GET operations that will allow QA/IT/Support and other applications the ability to pro-actively monitor the health of APIs and applications.
-It is expected that IT will be routinely calling the required probes with network and application health monitoring system many times throughout the day.
-These probes should also be made available to Customer Care ( Support ) where then can be executed on demand.
-The custom probes will be executed on demand by IT, QA, and Support staff.
-They are not expected to be used by frequent running software as they may cause strain on the system and have a negative impact on system users and systems.
+We reccommend Seller systems support two HTTP GET operations allowing QA/IT/Support and other applications the ability to pro-actively monitor the health of APIs and applications.
+ECi systems must support top and bottom probes.

+It is expected that IT will routinely call the required probes with network and application health monitoring system many times throughout the day.
+These probes should also be made available to Customer Care ( Support ) where they can execute probes on demand.
+Custom probes will be executed on demand by IT, QA, and Support staff and are not expected to be used by frequent running software as they may cause strain on the system and have a negative impact on users and systems.

 ## Definition of Terms